jupyter-server/jupyter-scheduler/README.md

 ```

 #### environment_manager_class
 The fully classified classname to use for the environment manager.
-This class should extend from `jupyter_scheduler.environments.EnvironmentManager` and implement all abstract methods.
-Default class is `jupyter_scheduler.environments.CondaEnvironmentManager`.
+This class should extend `jupyter_scheduler.environments.EnvironmentManager` and implement all abstract methods.
+The default class is `jupyter_scheduler.environments.CondaEnvironmentManager`.
 ```
 jupyter lab --SchedulerApp.environment_manager_class=jupyter_scheduler.environments.CondaEnvironmentManager
 ```